Miss Barnett- Speech Language Pathologist

 - Always be respectful of the teacher’s right to teach, other students’ right to learn, and everyone in the classroom.

 - Work hard on every activity, worksheet, and lesson that we do.

 - Sit quietly with all four chair legs on the floor and hands quiet in your lap.

 - Have fun – following the rules and doing our work will let us be able to also do fun things together!

 - Walk nicely in the hallways to and from speech.

 If you would like to know your student’s speech schedule, please contact me through email or Class Dojo.
 At the beginning of the year, there are usually several changes that have to be made in the schedule before we get in a good routine 🙂

-VCSC follows a 3:1 model, which means that SLPs see students and delivery services 3 weeks out of the month with 1 week (the last full week of the month) being an indirect week.
+VCSC follows a 3:1 model, which means that SLPs see students and deliver services 3 weeks out of the month with 1 week being an indirect week.
 Indirect week is used for screening, evaluating, and holding annual IEP conferences.
 Students are not typically seen during indirect week unless they need extra time or they need a session made up due to SLP being absent.